30 Other Ways to Say “What Time Works Best For You”

 • Could you share your open time slots for next week?

-See also 20 Other Ways to Say “Your Services Are No Longer Required”
+See also 20 Other Ways to Say “God Bless You” (With Examples)

 15 more ways to say “What time works best for you”